PraveenKrGit/Snake-Game/README.md

 # Snake-Game
-A Snake Game with Typescript, React, Redux and Redux Saga.
+A Snake Game with Typescript and React.

 ### Libraries Used

-- For UI: React
+- For UI: `React`
-- For Component: Chakra-UI
+- For Component Library: `Chakra-UI`
-- For State Management: Redux
+- For State Management: `Redux`
-- For State Management Middlewares: Redux-saga
+- For State Management Middlewares: `Redux-saga`